boltops-tools/lono/docs/_docs/tutorials/ec2/edit-lono.md

 #### Clean Up

-Let's do a little clean up and delete some of the stacks before continuing with the `lono cfn delete` command:
+Let's do a little clean up and introduce the `lono cfn delete` command.
+The delete commands will prompt you with a "Are you sure?" prompt.
+Delete some of the stacks before continuing with:

 ```
 lono cfn delete ec2